jsonmw/Java/Calendar/README.md

-Prints Calendar to the console.
+Prints Calendar to the console and allows for saving events through a text-based menu.